GoAhead-at/FreezeLogger/skyrim-freeze-fix/README.md

    protection until it next releases; in practice the engine's invariants on this section tolerate that.

+With the structural fix active and healthy the runtime breaker should **never fire** in normal play (`breaks_done` stays at 0).
+If it does fire, that signals a cycle path the structural fix missed and the runtime breaker still catches it.

-A separate stale-owner reaper acts as an optional backstop for cases the entry-point hook cannot observe (threads that died holding a lock, indirect dispatches the hook never sees).
-It is disabled by default; the surgical AcquireHook + breaker pipeline is sufficient for the documented engine bug.
+A separate stale-owner reaper acts as an optional backstop for cases neither the entry-point hook nor the structural fix can observe (threads that died holding a lock, indirect dispatches no hook sees).
+It is disabled by default; the structural fix + AcquireHook breaker pipeline is sufficient for the documented engine bug.

 The plugin ships with a **synthetic AB-BA test harness** that can be enabled in the TOML to validate the breaker end-to-end on